Haven’t been paying attention to the UAW strike? What you need to know | KRDO

 Haven’t been paying attention to the UAW strike?
 What you need to know

-New York (CNN) — Time is running out to avert a strike that could shut down America’s unionized auto assembly plants and other manufacturing facilities.

-The United Auto Workers contracts expire at 11:59 pm Thursday.
-The contracts cover 145,000 UAW members at the three companies: General Motors, Ford and Stellantis, which builds vehicles under the Jeep, Ram, Dodge and Chrysler brands for North America.
+The United Auto Workers contracts expired at 11:59 pm ET on Thursday.
+The contracts covered 145,000 UAW members at the three companies: General Motors, Ford and Stellantis, which builds vehicles under the Jeep, Ram, Dodge and Chrysler brands for North America.

-If there’s no new deal by the contract expiration, the union has said it will start targeted strikes against a undisclosed number of facilities at each company.
+With no deal reached by the contract expiration, the union said it has started targeted strikes against three facilities – one at each company.

 The companies operate a complex network of plants that depend on getting parts from different facilities.

-Note: – This report has been updated with additional information; CNN’s Donald Judd contributed to this report